japer-technology/forgejo-society/README.md

 ## The five quiet reversals

-1. **The forge is the mind.** Repositories, runners, issues, and pull requests are the substrate of cognition â€” not a place that merely stores it.
+1. **The forge is the mind.** Repositories, runners, issues, and pull requests are the substrate of cognition not a place that merely stores it.
 2. **Intelligence is a governed society.** Agencies, critics, and censors act under explicit authority, not as a single opaque model.